calebtt/calebtt/README.md

 - 📫 How to reach me, email preferred or ask for cell # for more direct communication.

 -Home of XMapLib, a closer to the metal native C++ Windows API (XINPUT lib) Xbox controller to keyboard and mouse input project.
+Check out the XmapLib branch thumbbehavior for a C# GUI implementation work in progress.

 -Xinmapper, a native C++ Windows API (XINPUT lib) Xbox 360 controller to keyboard and mouse input project. [deprecated by XMapLib]